MethanePowered/MethaneKit/README.md

 # Methane Kit <img src="https://github.com/egorodet/MethaneKit/blob/master/Resources/Images/Logo/MethaneLogoNameSmall.png" width=200 align="right" valign="middle">

-**Easy to use modern 3D graphics abstraction API written in C++ for cross-platform applications development:**
+**Easy to use modern 3D graphics abstraction API in C++17 for cross-platform applications development:**
 - **Built on top of modern native 3D graphics APIs**: DirectX 12 on Windows and Metal on MacOS.
-- **Provides object-oriented graphics API** simple but capable of high-performance graphics rendering on modern GPUs.
+- **Simplifies modern graphics programming** with object-oriented graphics API inspired by simplicity of Apple's Metal.
-- **Supplies completely cross-platform application infrastructure**: clean C++ code without nasty preprocessor stuff.
+- **Provides cross-platform application infrastructure** from CMake-based toolchain to application and user input classes.

 Note that project is in **Alpha / [MVP](https://en.wikipedia.org/wiki/Minimum_viable_product)** stage and is under active development.